ritchieng/apptainer-recipes/README.md

 ```
 singularity shell --nv singularity_container_$VER_sandbox.sif
 ```

+A quick way to test if you're able have everything good to run is to run `nvidia-smi` when you shell into the container.

 ### Notes
 If you do not have a GPU on your host or local machine, the image will still be built and can be shared and used by machines with GPUs!
 The test for CUDA will fail on your local machine without GPU which will just spit out an error that you do not have a driver.
 There's nothing to worry about that.